rust-lang/rust-by-example/src/scope/lifetime/static_lifetime.md

 # Static

-`'static` is one of the reserved lifetime names.
+`'static` is one of the reserved lifetime specifiers.
 It has a special meaning in Rust.
 A __reference__ that has a `'static` lifetime is guaranteed to be valid for the entire lifetime of the running program.